Atrakit Logo

 What Is BMI?

-BMI, or Body Mass Index, is a simple numerical value calculated from your height and weight.
-It gives you a quick snapshot of whether your body weight is within a healthy range for your height.
-Doctors, nutritionists, and health professionals across the world use BMI as a starting point to assess a person's overall health risk — not because it tells the full story, but because it is fast, free, and requires no special equipment.
+BMI, or Body Mass Index, is a numerical value calculated from your height and weight that estimates whether your body weight falls within a healthy range for your height.
+Healthcare providers, nutritionists, and public health organisations worldwide use it as a standard first-step screening tool to assess weight-related health risk — not because it tells the complete picture, but because it requires no specialist equipment, costs nothing, and produces an instant result.

-The concept was first developed by Belgian mathematician Adolphe Quetelet in the 1830s and was later adopted by the World Health Organization (WHO) as a standard screening tool.
-Today it remains one of the most widely used health metrics globally, both in clinical settings and for personal health tracking.
+The concept was originally developed by Belgian mathematician Adolphe Quetelet in the 1830s and was later adopted by the World Health Organization as a global standard for classifying adult weight status.
+Today it remains one of the most widely referenced health metrics in clinical practice, public health research, and everyday personal health tracking.

 How Does This BMI Calculator Work?

-Our BMI calculator uses the standard formulas recognized by the WHO and medical community worldwide.
+This BMI calculator uses the standard formulas recognised by the WHO and medical community worldwide.

 Metric formula